rishitamathur27/Cricket-T20-2023-Data-Analysis/README.md

 Drag and drop the required columns to the dashboard and filter the valued based on the parameters mentioned in the starting.

+Design the dashboard for the cleared and detail understanding of the data :)